DualSapiens/cs207-FinalProject/docs/source/index.rst

 Automatic differentiation in science and engineering has been applied to address problems in a variety of areas, including optimization, root-finding, and implicit time-integration.

+The ``therapy_planner`` package is an application of automatic differentiation.
+See more about ``therapy_planner`` in :doc:`Featured Application` page.

+This project also hosts the therapy_planner package, an application of automatic differentiation for dose delivery optimization relevant to Intensity Modulated Radiation Therapy (IMRT), that automatically ships with gradpy.

 This project_ is hosted on GitHub.

 .. _automatic differentiation: https://en.wikipedia.org/wiki/Automatic_differentiation

 .. _project: https://github.com/DualSapiens/cs207-FinalProject

 ..
 Below are comments - just hiding for now